 It’s important to let us know when your circumstances are changing.
 Childcare costs can be claimed for at least a month after your employment ends, which can help you to maintain childcare as you move between jobs.

-If you have a Universal Credit online account you can use this to report a change of circumstances.
+Use your Universal Credit online account to report any change of circumstances.

 To get Universal Credit you must: